 The title is an exaggeration, of course.
-But with my law firm’s international lawyers fielding a steady stream of client requests for help with leaving China for Vietnam, Thailand, Taiwan, Malaysia, Cambodia, India, The Philippines, Indonesia, Mexico and Turkey (mostly), it does sometimes feel as though within three years nobody will be making widgets in China anymore.
+But with my law firm’s international lawyers fielding a steady stream of client requests for help with leaving China for Vietnam, Thailand, Taiwan, Malaysia, Cambodia, India, Colombia, The Philippines, Indonesia, Mexico and Turkey (mostly), it does sometimes feel as though within five years nobody will be making widgets in China anymore.

 On top of the client and potential client calls, we have also been getting a steady stream of reporters asking us for permission to talk to our clients leaving or looking to leave China.
 We tell them that for various reasons, none of our clients are likely to want to discuss leaving China and then they usually tell us that they “understand.”
 See How to Leave China AND Survive.

-With the extreme reluctance for anyone specific to say they will be leaving China, whenever we write about companies leaving China (especially when we do so on our China Law Blog Facebook page) we get hit with invective claiming we are making this stuff up because we hate China.
+With the extreme reluctance for anyone to say they will be leaving China, whenever we write about companies leaving China (especially when we do so on our China Law Blog Facebook page) we get hit with invective claiming we are making this stuff up because we hate China.
 Well guess what everyone, there is now strong factual support for what we have been saying for the last few months.
 A huge chunk of American and European companies are looking to move their manufacturing from China.

 In Many U.S. firms in China eyeing relocation as trade war bites, Reuters wrote how “more than 70 percent of U.S. firms operating in southern China are considering delaying further investment there and moving some or all of their manufacturing to other countries as the trade war bites into profits.”